COPD Symptoms and Causes

 - Frequent or flu.

 - Feeling tired

 As the COPD symptoms worsen

-Breathing requires a lot of energy making it difficult to play sports or do any type of cardiovascular exercise.
+Breathing requires a lot of energy, making it difficult to play sports or do any cardiovascular exercise.
 Often the mucus gets trapped and becomes infested with germs causing more issues.
 It will become difficult to do routine activities like:

 - Tying your shoes

 When you're at the more advanced stages of COPD, symptoms will be

 - Swollen legs or feet from the fluid build-up